Nova Scotia sets the PACE

 Municipalities can create their own PACE program, or join an existing turn-key program such as Clean Energy Financing or PACE Atlantic.
 And since a PACE program is designed for cost-recovery, it won’t affect your municipality’s bottom line.

-Whether you join an existing program or start your own, Nova Scotia’s Department of Energy and Mines is there to support you.
+Whether you join an existing program or start your own, Nova Scotia’s Department of Natural Resources and Renewables is there to support you.
 In year one of PACE, the Dept. offers a $15,000 grant to cover start-up costs including design, initial marketing, and administration.
 They offer advice on creating a PACE by-law, and answer any questions you may have about how to borrow funds for homeowner loans.
 You can also find out why PACE loans don’t affect your debt-to-service ratio.
 Contact us and we’ll get you the answers you need.

 And the Federation of Canadian Municipalities administers the Community Efficiency Financing program that offers loans and grants to help municipalities across Canada deliver energy efficiency and solar power financing programs for residential properties, including PACE.